-Said to resemble the dorsal fin of a tuna, Diamond Head is a 232m-high “tuff cone” (huge ring of hardened volcanic ash) to the south of Waikiki.
-Named for the fact 19th-century British sailors mistook the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers (USD $5 per car load) wishing to make the steep and surprisingly challenging 1.1km ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
-Have lunch at the nearby Diamond Head Market.
+Said to resemble the dorsal fin of a tuna, Diamond Head opens in new window is a 232-metre-high 'tuff cone' (huge ring of hardened volcanic ash) to the south of Waikiki.
+Named for the mistake of 19th-century British sailors mistaking the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers to the steep and surprisingly challenging 1-kilometre ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
+Have lunch at the nearby Diamond Head Market opens in new window.

-A sacred site to Americans, the USS Arizona Memorial marks the final resting place of 1,102 of the 1,177 sailors and marines aboard the eponymous battleship sunk during the Pearl Harbor attack on December 7, 1941.
-Among the tributes to the fallen at the memorial, which takes the form of a floating bridge above the wreck, are displays of artifacts such as the ship’s bell and exhibits about “the day that will live in infamy”.
-The Pearl Harbor Visitor Center makes about 3,000 first-come, first served tickets available online daily.
-A USD $1.50 reservation charge applies.
+A sacred site to Americans, the USS Arizona Memorial opens in new window marks the final resting place of 1102 of the 1177 sailors and marines aboard the battleship sunk during the Pearl Harbor attack on December 7, 1941.
+Among the tributes to the fallen at the memorial, which takes the form of a floating bridge above the wreck, are exhibits and displays of artefacts such as the ship’s bell.
+It’s all part of the Pearl Harbor National Memorial, which is also home to two museums and the Pearl Harbor Visitor Centre.

-Former “beach park” Hanauma Bay Nature Preserve’s corals and colourful array of sea creatures – from green sea turtles and parrotfish to yellow tangs and surgeonfish – have been drawing snorkellers for generations but only relatively recently were steps taken to protect the “curved bay’s” finned denizens.
-Just 17km from Waikiki Beach, the preserve limits the number of visitors to 3,000 per day and charges a USD $5 entry fee (free for kids 12 and under) but it’s well worth it for the chance to tick the names of dozens of species (including the catchily named Humuhumunukunukuapuaa – formerly the Hawaii State Fish) off your snorkeller’s bucket list.
+Hanauma Bay Nature Preserve’ opens in new windows corals and colourful array of sea creatures – from green sea turtles and parrotfish to yellow tangs and surgeonfish – have been drawing snorkelers for generations but only relatively recently were steps taken to protect the curved bay’s finned denizens.
+Just 17km from Waikiki Beach, the preserve limits the number of visitors, so book ahead for the chance to sight dozens of species (including the catchily named Humuhumunukunukuapuaa – formerly the Hawaii State Fish).

 When to go